Schedule

 • Bacterial: Brucellosis, Leptospirosis, Meloidosis, Plague, Q-fever, Rickettsia, relapsing fever and bacterial meningitis

 The visit to Ethiopia will allow the participants to come into contact with the situation in a low-income country where resources are scarce.
-They will meet an abundant number of patients with different tropical infections as well as complicated HIV and TB cases.
+They will meet an abundant number of patients with different infections including complicated HIV and TB cases.
 The participants will experience the differences in living conditions, disease spectrum and facilities between the capital and remote rural areas (in southern Ethiopia).

-The program in Ethiopia is organized in collaboration with the Department of Internal Medicine, Black Lion Hospital, Addis Ababa University, Addis Ababa.
+The program in Ethiopia will be organized in collaboration with the Department of Internal Medicine, Black Lion Hospital, Addis Ababa University, Addis Ababa.